Mylittleswift/mylittleswift.github.io/README.md

 # Welcome to My Resume and Project Intro!

 Hi, I'm Joey.
-I'm a mobile app developer on iPhones, iPads & Apple Watches, living in Bay Area.
+I'm a mobile app developer on iPhones, iPads & Apple Watches.

 # Specialties
 * iOS App and SDK development, specially in Health and Fitness, Medical applications